 This paper is organized as follows.
-In Sec.\ref{Sec:h2cc}, we study the decay width of $h\to c\bar{c}$ within SM.
-First we use renormalized matrix elements where the QCD coupling is defined in the $\overline{\text{MS}}$ scheme, while the charm quark mass and the Yukawa coupling are defined in the on-shell scheme.
-For the order of $\alpha_s^2$, we calculate the flavor-singlet contributions exactly.
-To obtain the reliable corrections to the decay width of $h\to c\bar{c}$, we express the on-shell Yukawa coupling in terms of the $\overline{\text{MS}}$ Yukawa coupling.
-At the end of this section, after including NLO EW corrections, we obtain the decay width of $h\to c\bar{c}$ and compare it with that of $h\to b\bar{b}$.
-In Sec.\ref{Sec:ALP}, we investigate the ALP associate production with the charm quark pair in Higgs decay.
+In Sec.\ref{Sec:h2cc}, we study the decay width of $h\to c\bar{c}$ within the SM.
+First, we use renormalized matrix elements where the QCD coupling is defined in the $\overline{\text{MS}}$ scheme, whereas the charm quark mass and the Yukawa coupling are defined in the on-shell scheme.
+For the order of $\alpha_s^2$, we calculate the exact flavor-singlet contributions.
+To obtain reliable corrections to the decay width of $h\to c\bar{c}$, we express the on-shell Yukawa coupling in terms of the $\overline{\text{MS}}$ Yukawa coupling.
+At the end of this section, after including the NLO EW corrections, we obtain the decay width of $h\to c\bar{c}$ and compare it with that of $h\to b\bar{b}$.
+In Sec.\ref{Sec:ALP}, we evaluate the ALP associate production with the charm quark pair in Higgs decay.
 Finally, a brief summary is given.